3. Governance

 Non-executive

-• Non-executiveIndependent officer based on the provisions of the stock exchange
+• Non-executiveIndependent Director as defined by the stock exchange

 ① Sustainability Promotion Committee

-For example, the Committee has discussed the formulation or revisions of the Environmental and Social Policy Framework and the Daiwa Securities Group Net Zero Carbon Declaration.
+For example, the Committee has discussed the formulation or revisions of the Environmental and Social Policy Framework and the Net Zero Carbon Declaration.

 Toshihide Arimura